neuropsychology/Courses/Statistics/R/English/Introduction.md

 ### The Myth

 - R is complicated
-- It is hard to do some simple things
+- It is hard to do simple things
 - You need to know programming and coding
-- You need to be an expert of statistics
+- You need to be an statistics expert

 ### Why R

 - Born in 1993
 - Developed by statisticians
-- Free
+- 100% Free
 - Open-source
 - Cross-platform Compatibility (Windows, MacOS, Linux...)
-- Robust community
+- Huge support and community
 - Gold standard across science
 - Reproducible research
 - Cutting-edge statistics and methods